hyundonk/amazon-cloudfront-manager/README.md

 The CloudFront Manager implements a comprehensive Origin Access Control (OAC) system that automatically manages secure access between CloudFront distributions and S3 origins.
 This ensures proper security and access control for your CDN infrastructure.

+**Note**: For multi-origin distributions using Lambda@Edge, the system uses Origin Access Identity (OAI) instead of OAC due to Lambda@Edge compatibility requirements.

 ### Overview

-Origin Access Control (OAC) is AWS's recommended method for securing access to S3 origins from CloudFront distributions.
-The CloudFront Manager automatically creates, manages, and deletes OACs as part of the S3 origins lifecycle.
+Origin Access Control (OAC) is AWS's recommended method for securing access to S3 origins from CloudFront distributions for single-origin distributions.
+For multi-origin distributions with Lambda@Edge, Origin Access Identity (OAI) is used to ensure compatibility.

-### Architecture: One OAC per S3 Origin
+### Architecture: Dual Authentication System

-The system implements a **one-OAC-per-S3-origin** approach, providing:
+The system implements different authentication methods based on distribution type:

+#### **Single-Origin Distributions: One OAC per S3 Origin**
 - **Granular Security Control**: Each S3 bucket has its own dedicated OAC
 - **Isolation**: Security issues are contained to specific bucket/OAC pairs
 - **Flexible Configuration**: Different access policies per S3 bucket
 - **Clear Auditability**: Easy mapping between OACs and S3 buckets

+#### **Multi-Origin Distributions: Shared OAI for Lambda@Edge Compatibility**
+- **Lambda@Edge Compatible**: Uses OAI which is supported by Lambda@Edge functions
+- **Shared Authentication**: All origins in a multi-origin distribution use the same OAI
+- **Simplified Management**: Single OAI per multi-origin distribution
+- **Regional Routing**: Lambda@Edge functions route requests while maintaining secure access

-### Automatic OAC Lifecycle Management
+### Automatic Authentication Management

+#### **Single-Origin Distribution Flow**

-#### **1. OAC Creation (When S3 Origin is Created)**
+**1. OAC Creation (When S3 Origin is Created)**

 When you create a new S3 origin through the CloudFront Manager: